 Customer Service

-Schwab's customer service can be contacted via an on-line chat system.
+Schwab's customer service can be contacted via an online chat system.
 Customers can also contact the firm by phone, e-mail, or fax.
 The phone service is staffed 24 hours a day, 7 days a week.
 Schwab also provides customer service in Chinese.
-The broker provides phone numbers for customers traveling outside the U.S. Schwab has more than 325 brick-and-mortar locations across America.
+The broker provides phone numbers for customers traveling outside the U.S. Schwab has more than 300 brick-and-mortar locations across America.

 Schwab wins this category due to its large number of retail locations.